 OIC– Officer in Charge

-OOD– Officer of the Day, the one on Duty
+OOD– Officer of the Day; Officer of the Deck; the one on Duty

 OPR– Officer Performance Report

 OPSEC- (pronounced opp-seck) Operational Security.
 This means protect information about the unit and troop movements.
 I.e., don’t announce the Homecoming date on social media.

 PERSEC- (pronounced purr-seck) Personal Security.
 Information about your own whereabouts and identity, which you should always protect.

 PCS- Permanent Change of Station.
 When the service member receives orders to move to another base.